NOTE: Individual course fees are subject to change. See your account summary in myUVU for accurate charges.

 For students with special interests in Anthropology or the Life Sciences.
 Studies fossils and living primates, primate biology and behavior.
 Surveys humanoid fossils.
 Investigates human evolution and variations of basic biology as it pertains to human development.
 Stresses the importance of the distribution and diversity of humankind.

 Gives a broad exposure to many aspects of the life sciences.
 Covers topics of biochemistry, energetics, cell structure and function, genetics, and evolution.
 BIOL 1615 is recommended, but not required for pre-nursing or pre-dental hygiene majors.

 Laboratory course to accompany BIOL 1610.
 Topics covered include scientific method, biomolecules, cell structure and function, cellular reproduction, Mendelian and molecular genetics, DNA technology, and evolution.
 Course Lab fee of $24 applies.

 Provides the second semester material in the two semester introductory course designed for biology majors.
-Covers origin and early evolution of life, the relationships between major taxa, anatomy and physiology of these major taxa, and interactions between living organisms and their environments.
+Covers the evolution of life, the relationships between major taxa, anatomy and physiology of these major taxa, and interactions between living organisms and their environments.
 Discusses major current issues in the biological field.

 Laboratory course to accompany BIOL 1620.
 Topics covered include animal biology and diversity and plant biology and diversity.
 Course Lab fee of $30 for lab, transportation applies.